 New year resolutions are usually those unachievable goals we set to ourselves every end of the year.
-Usually people set goals like loosing weight or going on a specific holiday.
-Then they loose focus and by the end of February these new year resolutions are long forgotten.
+Usually, people set goals like losing weight or going on a specific holiday.
+Then they lose focus and by the end of February, these new year resolutions are long forgotten.

 This also happens professionally.
 We may set goals for ourselves that are unrealistic or unachievable, then we get frustrated and it may result in a massive lack of confidence.
 Our professional new year resolutions must be as realistic and achievable as our personal ones.
 We should aim to give a few steps at a time not climbing to the top of the mountain in one go.

 I had the opportunity to learn about this in a recent course I’ve done with Virginia Katsimpiri.
 It is certainly a great tool to help you keep focused and be confident in yourself.

 One step at the time

 When you set your new year resolutions, you should make a list of things you want to do.
 With your final goals in mind, you should plan your way to achieve them, rather than simply wanting to achieve them in one go.
 Of course, some goals are fully achievable in one year, and in that case, we can see the final result very quickly, but most times it is not that quick and we should be prepared to give one step at the time.